markpub/markpub-org/documentation/MarkPub Install and Web-publish Steps.md

 Other site-wide settings include:

 - name of the Markdown page used as the website sidebar
+- theme: name of a directory of website HTML, CSS, and JS files to use
 - list of Markdown pages that do not have Edit buttons
 - list of directories in the repository that will not appear on the website